What To Expect From a Biden Presidency

 Changes for Real Estate Investors

 Biden proposes eliminating the 1031 exchange, commonly known as a “like-kind exchange.”
 This section of the Internal Revenue Code allows real estate investors to defer recognition of a capital gain on the sale of business property by investing the proceeds into another business property.

 Estate Tax Changes

-Biden has also proposed reducing the current estate tax exemption from $11.58 million per person to a pre-TCJA $5.49 million, adjusted for inflation, with the estate tax rate unchanged at 40%.
-Biden’s plan does include the elimination of the step-up in basis at death.
+Biden has also proposed reducing the current estate tax exemption from the current $11.58 million per person.
+Biden’s plan also includes the elimination of the step-up in basis at death.

 This would also mean a decrease in the lifetime gift exemption, which is the amount you can give to third parties during your lifetime without paying gift tax and is equivalent to the estate tax exemption.
 Any time an individual makes a gift over the annual exclusion amount, both their lifetime gift and estate tax exclusion are reduced; upon death, any unused gift exclusion can be used as an exclusion on their estate tax return.
 If these ideas are new to you, this guide to Estate Planning from Baird can help you get started.